nobletort.com

 Hear directly from people we have helped:

-What is the Depo Provera Lawsuit about?
+What is the Depo Provera

 The Depo-Provera lawsuit centers on claims that the birth control injection caused serious health issues, including meningioma, a non-cancerous brain tumor, as well as bone loss and neurological side effects.
 Plaintiffs argue that the drug’s manufacturer, Pfizer, failed to adequately warn users about these long-term risks.